Seneca-ICTOER/OPS345v2/docs/Labs/lab1.md

 - Click on “Network” and then change “Network Source” to the “cn2” isolated network we created.
 Click “Finish”
 - Click on the NIC that is currently attached to the “default” NAT network.
 Click “Remove” to remove that NIC from deb-router-2.
 This will disconnect the deb-router-2 VM from your Ubuntu Host system.

 Your deb-router-2 VM should now have 2 NICs: one attached to the “backbone” isolated network and one attached to the “cn2” isolated network.
+Make note of their MAC addresses for easier identification later.

 Next, we will adjust the networks that mint-client is attached to: